 Assume that you have set the behavioral action of the

 Table must have primary keyrule to Must Improve.
-If a developer submits an SQL statement to create a table but does not specify a primary key for the table, the SQL review optimization engine stops the execution of the SQL statement and returns a message to request the developer to specify a primary key.
-After the modified SQL statement passes the verification, the system can execute it.
+If a developer submits an SQL statement to create a table but does not specify a primary key for the table, DMS stops the execution of the SQL statement and returns a message to request the developer to specify a primary key.
+After the modified SQL statement passes verification, DMS can execute it.

-- Potential Issue: The engine reminds the developer that the SQL statement has potential issues, but does not stop the process.
+- Potential Issue: DMS reminds the developer that the SQL statement has potential issues, but does not stop the process.

-- Suggest Improve: The engine suggests that the developer optimize the SQL statement, but does not stop the process.
+- Suggest Improve: DMS suggests that the developer optimize the SQL statement, but does not stop the process.